Magenta HR Consulting

 An employee has raised a grievance.
 What should I do?

-Treat it as a formal process from the moment it arrives, even if your instinct is to explain why the complaint is wrong.
-Acknowledge it in writing, follow a clear procedure, investigate where needed, hold a meeting to hear them out, give a reasoned outcome, and allow a right of appeal.
+Treat it as a formal process from the moment it lands, even if your gut says to explain why they've got it wrong.
+Acknowledge it in writing, follow a clear procedure, investigate where you need to, hold a meeting to hear them out, give a reasoned outcome, and offer a right of appeal.

-Done properly, a grievance process protects you even if the complaint does not really stack up.
-Brushed aside, a weak complaint can still become a costly claim, because tribunals look at how you responded, not just at what was raised.
+Done properly, the process protects you even if the complaint doesn't really stack up.
+Brush it aside and a weak complaint can still turn into a costly claim, because a tribunal looks at how you responded, not just at what was raised.

 Important